-\end{definition} Our results will show that the approximation ability of DLU nets can improve those of rational neural networks and ReLU neural networks.
-On the other hand, we prove that for functions with tensor form or from Korobov spaces, the approximation by DLU networks can alleviate the curse of dimensionality.
-Finally, some numerical experiments with DLU neural networks are conducted on classification and image denoising tasks, which illustrate competitive performance over the existing activations--ReLU, Leaky ReLU, and ELU.
+{\bf Contributions.} First, we characterize some basic properties that SignReLU neural networks possess, for example, realizing product gate and division gate, realizing rational functions, and approximating ReLU and exponential functions effectively.
+Then we show that given tolerance $\varepsilon>0$, SignReLU nets can approximate Sobolev functions $W_p^r$ with non-zero parameters increasing at a rate of $\varepsilon^{-d/r}$.
+Moreover, the optimal approximation error for piecewise smooth functions is obtained.
+We also investigate when SignReLU neural networks overcome the curse of dimensionality, which is a crucial topic in machine learning.
+Our results show that when $\varepsilon$-approximating Korobov functions or BV functions, the dominant term in the size of neural networks is $\varepsilon^{-1/r}$, which is independent of the input dimension $d$.
+Finally, some numerical experiments are conducted on classification and image denoising tasks, illustrating competitive performances compared with the existing activations--ReLU, Leaky ReLU, and ELU.
 For the sake of convenience, we shall denote ReLU by $\sigma(x) = \max\{x,0\}$ in the rest of this paper.